jkempf42/kube-volttron/gateway-node/README.md

 Click on the *Adaptor 2* tab then click the check box marked *Enable Network Adaptor*.
 Select the *Bridged Adaptor* for the network type.
+Click on the *Advanced* arrow and make sure the *Cable Connected* checkbox is checked.

 ### Save the configuration